Best App Blocker for College Students Who Can't Sleep

 Social Pressure

 Your friend group chat is active at midnight.
 Instagram stories from the party you skipped are calling.
 FOMO is real and it is specifically designed to keep you scrolling.
+If you have ever wondered why you cannot put your phone down at night, you are not alone — the apps are engineered to keep you hooked.

 No External Structure